 Vargas’ revoked support for Uribe allowed Santos to present himself as the ideological heir of Uribe and the person who would continue the government’s increasingly controversial, but popular “Democratic Security” policy.

 The opposition to Uribe’s reelection proved an electoral misstep for Vargas.
-Several of his Cambio Radical’s lawmakers left the party and the party lost 40% in electoral support during the 2010 congressional elections.
+Several of his Radical Change’s lawmakers left the party and the party lost 40% in electoral support during the 2010 congressional elections.
 Vargas’ bid for the 2010 presidency failed in the first round as he received only 10% of the votes.

 In 2012 the parapolitics scandal reared its head again when Inspector General Alejandro Ordoñez announced a preliminary investigation into alleged ties between Vargas and jailed warlord “Martin Llanos.”